It can be fun for children to create a “success chart” by designing a bar graph or a line graph to show progress on various tasks.

 Building in incentives can be an important part of this activity.

-Figure out what types of incentives work best in your family.
+Figure out what types of items work best in your family.

 Rewards like a family activity, movie, or a computer game rental might be the right way to go.